wenyiqiang666/yiqiangwen/_pages/about.md

 Collaborative project with computational protein modeling groups at UIUC

--	Investigated the effects of redox-dependent disulfide bond formation on protein conformation and stability through comparative analysis of diverse protein systems.
 -	Contributed to plasmid design and expression vector optimization through molecular cloning, plasmid editing, and vector replacement for bacterial expression of 12 single-subunit, multi-domain proteins.
 -	Recombinant Protein Expression & Purification: Optimized expression conditions for multiple proteins to address poor expression and inclusion body formation, followed by chromatographic purification to obtain highly purified protein samples for biophysical characterization.
 -	Characterized protein conformation and stability by comparing secondary structure and thermal stability under oxidizing and reducing conditions using circular dichroism (CD) spectroscopy.